CCAMLR-Science/Toolbox/docs/index.md

 -	Shiny data viewers: Online GIS data viewers, including a [public one](https://ccamlrgis.shinyapps.io/public/).

-- [CCAMLRGIS] R library to assist in the production of maps and the production of some spatial analyses.
+- [CCAMLRGIS] R library to assist in the production of maps and of some spatial analyses.
 Examples:

   - [Basemaps](https://github.com/ccamlr/CCAMLRGIS/blob/master/Basemaps/Basemaps.md#basemaps): R scripts
   to reproduce the maps shown in the [Fishery Reports](https://fisheryreports.ccamlr.org./).